TebaldiLab/cellmarkeraccordion/README.md

 ![Retina_apoptosis](https://github.com/user-attachments/assets/41a887ce-e98e-48bf-98c5-2b71956e87bd)

 ## Automatic identification and interpretation of single-cell cycle phases
 The <strong>cellmarkeraccordion</strong> provides the ```accordion_cellcycle``` function to automatically assign cell cycle phases to cell populations.
-This function exploits the built-in collection of marker genes associated to each cell cycle phase (G0, G1, G2M, S).
-This function takes in input either a Seurat object or a raw or normalized count matrix.
+This function exploits the built-in collection of marker genes associated with each cell cycle phase (G0, G1, G2M, S).
+This function takes as input either a Seurat object or a raw or normalized count matrix.
 To perform cell cycle identification, run:
 ```bash
 data<-accordion_cellcycle(data)